 - Put your phone number on the National Do Not Call Registry, and then report illegal sales calls.

 If your computer is covered under a warranty period that offers free tech support, contact the manufacturer.

 Never respond to anyone who initiates the first contact, offering computer support.
 Hang up the phone.
 Do not reply to such mail.
 Do not click on any pop-ups which may say that your computer needs to be cleaned up.

 Read here about the most common Online and Email scams & frauds.

 If you wish, you can report a technical support scam to Microsoft by visiting this one.

-Remember, Microsoft will never contact you on their own to repair or clean up your Windows computer.
-If they do, you can be sure that its a scam.
+Remember, Microsoft will never contact you on its own to repair or clean up your Windows computer.
+If they do, you can be sure that it’s a scam.
 Stay safe from such “Microsoft Scams“.
 If you do need to, then this link will offer you several legitimate ways to contact Microsoft Support.